collective/collective.js.videojs/README.rst

 About Video.js
 ==============
 Video.js is a web video player built from the ground up for an HTML5 world.
-It supports HTML5 and Flash video, as well as YouTube and Vimeo (through [plugins](https://github.com/videojs/video.js/wiki/Plugins)).
+It supports HTML5 and Flash video, as well as YouTube and Vimeo (through `plugins <https://github.com/videojs/video.js/wiki/Plugins>`_).
 It supports video playback on desktops and mobile devices.
-This project was started mid 2010, and the player is now used on over ~~50,000~~ ~~100,000~~ 200,000 websites.
+This project was started mid 2010, and the player is now used on over 200,000 websites.

 How to install
 ==============